sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 =write user alice * -//TestDepot/Secret/...
 ```

-If the site admin configres `"depots": ["//TestDepot/"]`, the exclusion of the last line will not be effective in Sourcegraph.
-In other words, the user alice _will have access_ to `//TestDepot/Secret/` in Sourcegraph although alice does not have access to this directory on the Perforce Server.
-The mitigation is to use the most concrete path of your permissions boundary as described in the above section.
+If the site admin configures `"depots": ["//TestDepot/"]`, the exclusion of the last line will not be enforced in Sourcegraph.
+In other words, the user alice _will have access_ to `//TestDepot/Secret/` in Sourcegraph even though alice does not have access to this directory on the Perforce Server.
+To mitigate, use the most concrete path of your permissions boundary as described in the above section.

 ### Configuration

 <div markdown-func=jsonschemadoc jsonschemadoc:path="admin/external_service/perforce.schema.json">[View page on docs.sourcegraph.com](https://docs.sourcegraph.com/admin/external_service/perforce) to see rendered content.</div>

-## Instructions before 3.25.1
+## Sourcegraph <3.25.1 configuration instructions with `src serve-git`

 ### Prerequisites